Index

 The vast northern area of Australia has a

 tropical climate, with a dry, sunny season ("the dry", usually from May to October) and a rainy and muggy season ("the wet", usually from November to April).
-Annual rainfall exceeds 400 mm (15.5 in), and it's more abundant along the northernmost and the eastern coasts, where it exceeds 1,200 mm (47 in).
-The tropical rains mainly occur in the form of downpours or thunderstorms in the afternoon or evening.
+Annual rainfall exceeds 400 mm (15.5 in), and it's more abundant along the northernmost and the eastern coasts, where it generally ranges from 1,200 to 2,000 mm (47 to 80 in).
+The tropical rains mainly occur in the form of downpours or thunderstorms.

-In the south-eastern part, where Brisbane is located, winter is cooler, so the climate is sub-tropical instead of tropical.
-In the driest areas, we find savanna-type vegetation, while in the wettest areas of the north-eastern coast we find rainforests.
+In the driest areas, we find savanna-type vegetation, while in the wettest areas of the north-eastern coast, we find rainforests.

 In the